Falcon LogScale 1.159.1 LTS (2024-10-31)

 • The OIDC and SAML configuration pages under Organization settings have been fixed due to a tooltip containing a link that would close before users could click the link.

-• Entering new arguments for Multi-value Parameters in Dashboard Link Interactions would not actually insert the new argument into the list of arguments.
+• Entering new arguments for Multi-value Parameters in Dashboard Link would not actually insert the new argument into the list of arguments.
 This issue has now been fixed.

 • Suggestions for parameter values in the Interactions panel would not be able to find fields in the query result.
 This issue has now been fixed.